Spotted 2019: Manchester School of Art

 Jessica, who studied Textiles in Practice, uses her work as a way of exploring the two places she calls home in West Yorkshire, drawing on the industrial landscape for inspiration.
 Using a form of reverse applique, Jessica layers the fabrics which are then stitched and cutback to reveal the different coloured cloths.

 Another artist that caught our eye at the MMU degree show was Emily Kane who studied Textiles in Practice.
 Emily’s work looks at the traditions of her Irish heritage, using various methods such as collage to portray her narrative, a type of rebellion through art.
+For more insight into Emily’s work check out this interview with her at the Centenary Cities exhibition at Pankhurst Centre here.

 Graduate Erum who studied Three-Dimensional Design, works with ceramics using nature as a source of inspiration.
 Erum is enthused by details and explores these using a microscope.
 Her work is so intricate it blurs the line between reality and created reality in ceramics.